nebular/appleshit-scripts/README.md

 Latest versions of OSX (Mojave) have an insane amount of services that are constantly contacting their systems to register metrics, synchronizations, updates, ....

+Catalina users: Either disable SIP or run from the recovery console, as System Files are read only under normal operation.

 ### When you may need this?

 - If you are a professional user that don't use the Apple Fancies, but only your programs.